mlandis/mlandis.github.io/_posts/2013-08-07-visualizing-uncertainty-in-admixture-graphs.md

 ---
 layout: default
-title: Visualizing uncertainty in admixture graphs
+title: visualizing uncertainty in admixture graphs
 date: 2013-08-07 13:29:00
 ---
 I've been working on a Bayesian implementation of Joe Pickrell and Jonathan Pritchard's admixture model (implemented as [TreeMix](http://code.google.com/p/treemix)).
 Their model extends Cavalli-Sforza and Edwards' seminal work on phylogenetic analysis, which assumed that modern populations allele frequencies evolved according to a Brownian motion model and covary according to an underlying bifurcating tree.
 By permitting admixture edges, the Pickrell-Pritchard model can capture signals of gene flow in cases where a bifurcating tree describes covariance in the populations' allele frequencies poorly (which is anything but a rare occurrence in, say, humans).
 These admixture edges transform our beautiful (though biologically unrealistic) bifurcating tree into a less wieldy tree-like graph.
 While phylogenetics have used consensus trees to describe topological uncertainty, I couldn't find a good way to summarize uncertainty for this sort of tree-like directed acyclic graph (DAG).